bjornbytes/lovr-docs/guides/Compiling.md

 Android
 ---

+### Using Docker

+If you prefer you can build the application using a Docker image that contains the required packages and components.
+You can write your code on your host machine, and the container will be used only to build the application.

+To use it, you'll need to [install Docker](https://docs.docker.com/engine/install/).

+Afterwards, the relevant files and scripts can be found at the [lovr-docker-builder](https://github.com/Udinanon/lovr-docker-builder) project.

 To compile an Android APK with CMake, follow the steps below.

-There is also a [lovr-docker-builder](https://github.com/Udinanon/lovr-docker-builder) project that builds the APK in a Docker container, automating most of the process.

 ### Setup